JUN 21-26, 2026 (3 spots left)

 Who this is for

-The writer that's blocked
+The one who's blocked

 You've had the same idea following you around for years.
 In the shower, on walks, at 2am when you should be sleeping.
 You keep thinking you'll get to it when things slow down.
 Things haven't slowed down.